intel/neural-compressor/docs/source/add_new_adaptor.md

 ## Quantize Model according to tune_cfg
 `quantize` function is used to perform quantization for post-training quantization and quantization-aware training.
 Quantization processing includes calibration and conversion processing for post-training quantization, while for quantization-aware training, it includes training and conversion processing.

 The first work of `quantize` function is to invoke `tuning_cfg_to_fw` to generate the self.quantize_config.
 The self.quantize_config is a dict including the quantization information.
-It's format is like below
+Its format is like below

 ```
 self.quantize_config  = {